 Campus fitness centers typically offer exercise equipment, fitness classes, and intramural sports leagues.
 Some schools organize camping trips.
 Take advantage of the chance to try new things.
 Exercise can also help distract you from feeling homesick at college.

 Frequently Asked Questions About Dealing With Homesickness in College

-About 70% of students report feeling homesick or lonely — either occasionally or frequently — during their first year in college.
-Researchers define homesickness as feeling separated from family, a familiar location, or culture, with distress related to that separation.
-Students may miss family back home, old friends, or a relationship.
+Researchers define homesickness as feeling separated from family, a familiar location, or one's culture, with distress related to that separation.
+Students may miss family back home, old friends, or a romantic relationship.